Malaysian singer Namewee says he is not anti-China

 Namewee and Chen, who are both based in Taiwan, were blocked on Weibo.
 The viral hit, which has almost 18 million views on YouTube, was removed from streaming sites in China.

-In an Instagram post on Tuesday (Oct 26), which he also shared on Facebook, he addressed talk that he was pro-independence for Taiwan and Hong Kong.
+In an Instagram post on Tuesday, which he also shared on Facebook, the singer addressed talk that he was pro-independence for Taiwan and Hong Kong.

 "My nationality is Malaysian and I am not qualified to speak on behalf of the Taiwanese and Hong Kong people.
 But I will definitely stand with democracy and freedom."